Traction is a true journaling technology, with best of class audit trail capability that goes well beyond basic wiki style edit history.

 For example, starting at the first bubble on the Updates line, you can see that it was edited (updates) and then it was emailed 2 times (emails), then tags were changed (changes labels) then 2 comments (comments on) came in before it was edited (updates) again.

 Clicking View All takes you to a vertical time history view with more detail, including the date of the event, the user, and, in the cases of Changes Labels On, the actual label change action (added P3, removed P1).
+Here is an image of the slice that is narrated above:

 Any of the items in the view can be clicked to get even more detail about what happened.